 9. Regularly clean up your email list

-It’s smart to set time aside and clean up your email list and keep it fresh.
-Remove people that have unsubscribed, hard bounced, or are inactive subscribers.
+It’s smart to set time aside to clean up your email list and keep it fresh.
+Remove people who have unsubscribed, hard-bounced, or are inactive subscribers.
 You get no value from them and can’t communicate with them, but they can negatively affect your reputation.

 10. Check if you are a blacklisted sender